davenkin/andy-springboot4-template/adr/010_domain_event_publishing.md

 ## Implementation

-- For sending a Domain Event, the only action that you need is calling `raiseEvent()` from an AggregateRoot:
+- For sending a DomainEvent, the only action that you need is calling `raiseEvent()` from an AggregateRoot:

 ```java
     public void updateName(String newName, Actor actor) {